framedsc/Sitesource/markdown/GameGuides/portal2.md

 Custom Aspect Ratios | Yes²
 Reshade | Yes
 Ansel | No
-DirectX versions | DirectX 9, Vulkan
+Graphics API | DirectX 9, Vulkan

 *¹ - Changing resolutions too often can cause a game hang, recommended to play at your shooting resolution
 ² - Aspect Ratio might have to be tweaked to see all your custom resolutions*